The preferences are available from the Tools menu on Windows/Linux, or the Anki menu on a Mac.

 Only shown when the 2.1 scheduler is enabled.
 Normally learning cards with a 1+ day delay are shown after normal reviews.
 If checked, Anki will show them before normal reviews instead.

-Mix new cards and reviews: This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.
+Mix new cards and reviews: Only shown when the v1/v2 schedulers are enabled.
+This drop-down box controls when new cards are shown: either mixed with, before, or after all reviews.

 Next day starts at